esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ---
-title: "Hands On: Creating Counts from Mapped Reads"
+title: "Hands On: From RNAseq Counts to Differentially Expressed Genes"
-exercises: 90
+exercises: 45
 objectives:
   - "Analysis of RNA-seq count data using limma-voom"
   - "QC of count data"
   - "Visualisation and interactive exploration of count data"
   - "Identification of differentially expressed genes"
-time_estimation: "2h"
-key_points:
+keypoints:
   - "The limma-voom tool can be used to perform differential expression and output useful plots"
   - "Multiple comparisons can be input and compared"
   - "Results can be interactively explored with limma-voom via Glimma"
 ---

-In this tutorial, we will deal with:
+**In this tutorial, we will deal with:**

 1. Preparing the inputs
 	+ Get gene annotations